Dion chante Plamondon: 1991–1992 in Canada

-1992-94 in France
+1992–1994 in France

-In France, the album was renamed Des mots qui sonnent and was promoted by "Je danse dans ma tête" commercial single, released in April 1992.
+In France, the album was renamed Des mots qui sonnent and was promoted by "Je danse dans ma tête" commercial single, released in March 1992.
 However, at that time none of them charted.
-Everything changed in 1993 when Dion's single "Un garçon pas comme les autres (Ziggy)" became a smash hit, reaching number 2 and being certified Gold.
-English version of that song appeared on the Tycoon compilation, as well as the single's B-side.
+Everything changed in 1993 when Dion's single "Un garçon pas comme les autres (Ziggy)" became a hit, reaching number two and being certified gold.
+English version of that song appeared on the Tycoon compilation.
 Thanks to its success, Des mots qui sonnent charted for the very first time in September 1993.
-In January 1994, Sony Music Entertainment released the third and final commercial single in France - "L'amour existe encore", which peaked at number 31.
-The album reached number 4 and spent a whole year on the chart.
-It was certified 2× Platinum in France.
+In January 1994, Sony Music released the third and final commercial single in France, "L'amour existe encore", which peaked at number 31.
+The album reached number four and spent a whole year on the chart.
+It was certified 2× platinum in France.
 The album has sold over one million copies in France alone.

 1994 worldwide

 There was no promotion when the album was released worldwide in 1994.
 Only Dion's English single "Think Twice", released at that time contained as B-sides two songs from Dion chante Plamondon: "L'amour existe encore" and "Le monde est stone".
 Dion chante Plamondon has sold over two million copies worldwide.
 Although a French-language record, it managed to sell 275,000 copies in the United States as of June 2014.
 On the Belgian Wallonia chart, which is available only since April 1995, the album peaked at number 17.
-It was also certified Gold in Belgium in November 1995.
+It was also certified gold in Belgium in November 1995.